-A vulnerability has been found on Linux server that allows non administrator level users to gain the ability to edit read-only system files which should only be accessible by root users.
+A vulnerability has been found on Linux servers that allows non administrator level users to gain the ability to edit read-only system files which should only be accessible by root users.

 This is an issue with the underlying code on which all Linux operating systems are built and although the vulnerability has only been discovered last week, it’s actually been present in the Linux kernel since version 2.6.22 in 2007.

 Named Dirty COW (By taking advantage of the optimisation strategy of copy-on-write (hence the name COW), an unprivileged local user could use this flaw to gain write access to what should be read-only memory mappings and therefore give themselves the option to increase their privileges on the system.